mohsen1/apply-diff/README.md

 [![Build Status](https://travis-ci.org/mohsen1/apply-diff.svg?branch=master)](https://travis-ci.org/mohsen1/apply-diff)

-> Underscore/Lodash plugin to udate an object with properties of another object and make it deeply equal to it.
+> Lodash plugin to udate an object with properties of another object and make it deeply equal to it.

-To update an object only with difference it has with another object you can use this module to avoid replacing entire object with an new one.
+To update an object only with difference it has with another object you can use this module to avoid replacing entire object with a new one.

 For example if you have a `destinationn` object where it needs to be replaced with a `sourcee` object that has a very small difference with `destinationn` you can use this module as following: